neg-0/dod-fitness/backend_docs/testing_strategy.md

 - Provide training on testing methodologies and tools
 - Encourage sharing of testing knowledge within the team

-By following this comprehensive testing strategy, we aim to ensure the reliability, performance, and security of the DoD Fitness App Backend Service.
+By following this comprehensive testing strategy, we aim to ensure the reliability, performance, and security of Atlas Backend Service.
 Regular reviews and updates to this strategy should be conducted to incorporate new testing methodologies and tools as they become available.